Photo courtesy of Chaya Acevedo.

 At age 12, Chaya Acevedo’s family couldn’t explain why she was falling asleep in class, visiting the bathroom so often and vomiting every day, or why her weight was dropping.
 Unsure of what to do, her mom took her to the emergency room.
 A doctor diagnosed her with gastritis and sent her home.

 Even as she kept getting sicker, her family thought she was trying to lose weight.
-They ordered carb-heavy meals to help her gain weight, unaware she had Type 1 diabetes — an autoimmune disease where the body can’t produce enough insulin.
+They ordered carb-heavy meals to help her gain weight, unaware she had Type 1 diabetes, an autoimmune disease where the body can’t produce enough insulin.
 Without insulin, sugar builds up in the bloodstream while the body burns fat for energy.
-Building up enough acidic waste — ketones — can be dangerous.
+Building up enough acidic waste, or ketones, can be dangerous.

 When Acevedo nearly slept through her favorite holiday, the 4th of July, her mother took her back to the hospital.
 Acevedo was finally diagnosed with juvenile diabetes.
 Her mom immediately started crying.
 “I’m like, ‘Mom, am I going to die?’”
 Acevedo said.
 “She’s like, ‘No, you’re going to be fine.’”

-But she wasn’t fine — not for years.
+But she wasn’t fine, and wouldn’t be for years.
 Fewer than 1% of children in New York City have Type 1 diabetes, making it harder for families to find accurate, accessible information.
 For Latino youths, who are slightly more likely to be diagnosed with Type 1 than Type 2 between ages 10 and 19, that lack of knowledge can be dangerous.
 And without support or community, the mental health toll can be just as serious as the physical one.

 The family blame game